Hi! I am a Postdoctoral Scholar at the Development Innovation Lab at the University of Chicago.

 I completed my PhD (DPhil) at the Department of Economics at the University of Oxford.

-My research interests are in development, labour, and behavioural economics.
+My main research interests are in development, behavioural, and organisational economics.
 I use randomised and natural experiments to help answer policy questions.
-I am interested in how digital technologies, social protection programmes, and financial innovations impact households in low-income rural settings, as well as studying interventions to enhance state effectiveness.
+I am currently studying how digital and financial innovations impact households in low-income rural settings, as well as studying interventions to enhance state effectiveness.

 I am also affiliated with the Centre for the Study of African Economies, the Mind and Behaviour Research Group, and scientific director at the Bissau Economics Lab.

-with Brais Álvarez Pereira, Adewusi Mendonça, Dayvikson Raiss Laval Tavares, Sebastian Schäber
+with Brais Álvarez Pereira, Adewusi Mendonça, Dayvikson Raiss Laval Tavares

 abstract